ubergeekseven/ParametricTextUpdate/README.md

 3. Ensure you have the correct permissions to access the AddIns folder
 4. Try restarting Fusion 360
 5. If using the automated installer:
-   - Windows: Check if Python is installed and in your PATH
+   - Windows: Make sure Fusion 360 is closed before running the installer
    - Mac: Make sure you're using Python 3.6 or later
    - Check the console output for any error messages